sanity/pairAdjacentViolators/README.md

 These are all examples of an isotonic relationship between two variables.

-So we know the relationship between _x_ and is isotonic, and let's also say that we've been able to collect data about actual _x_ and _y_ values that occur in practice.
+So we know the relationship between _x_ and _y_ is isotonic, and let's also say that we've been able to collect data about actual _x_ and _y_ values that occur in practice.

 What we'd really like to be able to do is estimate, for any given _x_, what _y_ will be, or alternatively for any given _y_, what _x_ would be required.